California Dangerous Roadway Lawyers

 Who is responsible for maintaining safe roadways?

-Responsibility may fall on a city, county, the State of California, or a private contractor, depending on who owned or maintained the roadway.
-Determining liability often requires investigation and public records review.
+Responsibility may fall on a city, county, the State of California, Caltrans, a transportation agency, contractor, subcontractor, utility company, or private property owner, depending on who owned, controlled, designed, repaired, or maintained the roadway.
+Determining liability often requires investigation, public records review, and expert analysis.

 What if poor road conditions contributed to my accident?

-If unsafe road conditions played a role in your accident, you may still have a valid claim — even if another driver was involved.
-Road defects can be a contributing cause, which may allow claims against additional parties.
+You may still have a valid claim even if another driver was also involved.
+Dangerous roadway conditions can be a contributing cause of a crash, which may allow claims against additional responsible parties such as government agencies, contractors, or other entities involved in creating or maintaining the hazard.

 How much does it cost to hire a dangerous roadway lawyer?

-ER Trial Lawyers represents clients on a contingency fee basis, meaning there are no upfront costs and no legal fees unless compensation is recovered.
+ER Trial Lawyers represents clients on a contingency fee basis.
+That means there are no upfront legal fees, and the firm only gets paid if compensation is recovered for the client.

 If you were injured due to dangerous roadway conditions in California, it’s important to understand your legal rights as soon as possible.
 Claims involving unsafe roads often require prompt action, careful investigation, and strict compliance with government claim deadlines.